webix-hub/docs/data/kanban/configuration.md

 Creating a complex structure
 -----------------------------

-In case your working process consists of many stages, you may need to make a more complex Kanban board to reflect the full flow of work.

-For example, you need to create the following Kanban board's structure:
+For example, you need to create a Kanban board's structure consisting of 3 columns, besides:

-- three lists
+- the 1st and the 3rd columns contain lists
-- the 2nd list will contain a row in the upper part and 3 columns under the row
+- the 2nd column has a rows-layout:
+	- the upper row has a list inside
+    - the lower row contains three columns with lists

 The picture below illustrates the idea: